Chr157i4n/TMC2209_Raspberry_Pi/README.md

 If you test this on a breadboard, make sure to cut off the bottomside of the pins (Vref and DIAG) next to the EN pin, so that they are not shorted trough the breadboard.

-## Tests
+## Demo scripts
-You can run the test files from the main directory with
+You can run the demo scripts files from the main directory with
 ```
 python3 -m demo.demo_script_01_uart_connection
 ```